 When I told people I was writing The Complete Guide to Pickling, one of their first questions was “How do you use all of those pickles?”
 So I’ve created a special collection that provides a few answers.
 The Pickled Picnic shares recipes that use some of my favorite pickles and brines in appetizers, beverages, sides and enhancements, and mains.
 In it you’ll find recipes for Deviled Pickled Eggs, Briny Gibson, Spicy Grilled Corn, Miso-Marinated Grilled Shrimp, and Pickle-Topped Pizza.
 The Pickled Picnic will be available as a PDF exclusively through Twice as Tasty; look for more info on how to buy it in the coming weeks.

 Get the book!
 Preorder your copy of The Complete Guide to Pickling today.
-Note that as an Amazon Associate, I earn from qualifying purchases.
 Stay tuned for how to get your copy of The Pickled Picnic.